tomsWebConsulting/twcsl/v7.1/Bookmarklet/Page/Store/Store Page Categories Panel Product Categories Copy/README.md

 ## How to Use

-* Go to a Store Page Detail Page.
+* Go to a Store Page Categories Panel.

+* Select a Product.

 * Use the bookmarklet.

-## Note
+## Notes

-This effect makes a call to the JSON version of the Store Page Detail Product for information that is not normally available.
+This effect makes a call to a JSON version of a Product's data.

+This effect only copies Categories from the first selected Product.

 ## What is a bookmarklet?